 We have all been there, you’re almost done brushing your teeth when you notice some blood and soreness around your gums.
 You might notice some bleeding when you floss.
 Although the smallest amount of blood may not seem like a big deal, if your gums are bleeding consistently, you should not ignore it.
 In fact, more than half the population have experienced bleeding gums while toothbrushing in the last year alone.

 Bleeding gums can happen for a number of reasons, such as gingivitis, a side effect of pregnancy and an early sign of gum disease.
-Changing your oral care routine can also make your gums bleed, at least at first.
+Changing your improve oral health care routine can also make your gums bleed, at least at first.

 Make sure you’re brushing for the right amount of time, twice a day

 The correct amount of brushing time recommended by dentists is 2 minutes, twice a day with a fluoride toothpaste.
-If bacteria deposits from plaque on teeth are not removed through regular brushing and flossing, they cause build-up of tartar, which makes it harder to remove and continues to irritate gums.
+If bacteria deposits from plaque on teeth are not removed through regular brushing and flossing routine, they cause build-up of tartar, which makes it harder to remove and continues to irritate gums.

 This causes Bleeding Gums and can progress into more advanced forms of gum disease.
 The best way to reduce plaque buildup and your risk for bleeding gums is to maintain proper oral care routine.
-Along with brushing twice a day, flossing and using a fluoride mouthwash can help stop bleeding of gums.
+Along with brushing twice a day, flossing every day and using a fluoride mouthwash can help stop bleeding of gums.
 Dentist recommended along with brushing twice a day, floss at least once a day as well; which can sometimes stop bleeding with regular flossing.
 Incorporating a fluoride mouthwash into your dental daily routine can help reach places in between your teeth that your toothbrush might not be able to reach.
 Try adding all three in your daily dental routine to make sure that your teeth are healthy, and see when do gums stop bleeding.

 One of the most vital parts of having healthy teeth and gums is using the right tools to clean your teeth.
 One reason your gums might be bleeding while you brush is because you’re brushing too rough or not choosing the correct bristles/ toothbrush head type.
-If you do brush and floss regularly and get your semi-annual dental visit in, your oral hygiene care tools could be the cause of your bleeding gums.
+If you do brush and floss regularly and get your semi-annual dental visit in, your oral health hygiene care tools could be the cause of your bleeding gums.

 Although it may seem that a toothbrush with medium or firm bristles cleanses your teeth and gums more deeply, harder bristles can actually cause irritation which can be why your gums are bleeding.
 The recommended bristle type when using a toothbrush is soft or extra-soft bristles.
 In some cases, it might not be the tools that are causing the bleeding, but the way you are using them.